January 15, 2020

 • The appointment is binding for all employees and cannot simply be postponed or forgotten.

-• No employee feels 'unproductive' or has to justify why other tasks are not being completed.
+• No employee feels 'unproductive' or has to justify why other tasks are not currently being completed.

-• Your employees can form study groups more easily without having to coordinate different calendars.
+• Your employees can form learning groups more easily without having to coordinate different calendars.

 Disadvantage:

-• The individual learning pace of your employees is not considered here: After “x hours”, the learning time is over, regardless of how much or how effectively was learned.
-Also, absences, for example due to illness, are not accounted for.
+• The individual learning pace of your employees is not taken into account here: After "x hours," the learning time is over, regardless of how much or how effectively was learned.
+Absences, for example due to illness, are also not accounted for.

 2. Semi-flexible learning times:

-Your employees have a fixed time quota that must be used as learning time within a limited time.
-For example, “x hours of learning time weekly” or “x days of learning time per year”.
+Your employees have a fixed time budget that must be used as learning time within a limited period.
+For example, "x hours of learning time weekly" or "x days of learning time per year".

 Advantages:

-• Your employees can flexibly plan their learning time into their own calendars.
-This prevents collisions with other important appointments or varying working hours (especially with shift work or flexible hours).
+• Your employees can schedule their learning time flexibly in their own calendars.
+This avoids conflicts with other important appointments or varying working hours (especially in shift work or flexitime).

 • Your employees can partially determine their learning pace.

-• Employees can postpone or make up learning times if necessary, instead of letting them fall behind - for example, in case of illness.
+• Employees can postpone or make up for learning times if necessary, instead of letting them lapse – for example, in case of illness.

 Disadvantage:

-• The risk: Your employees may schedule the learning time but continually postpone it due to other tasks or entirely skip it.
-HR personnel or managers must assign high relevance to learning time for it to actually be planned and utilized.
+• The risk: Your employees may schedule the learning time but keep postponing it due to other tasks or skip it altogether.
+HR managers or executives need to give learning time high relevance so that it is indeed planned and utilized.

 3. Flexible learning times:

 Your employees have control over how much learning time they actually need.
-For example, “Schedule learning times in the calendar when you need them”.
+For example, "Enter learning times in the calendar when you need them".

 Advantages:

-• Self-chosen learning topics are scheduled when they are urgent and not just days or weeks later.
-This allows problems to be solved directly when they arise in everyday work.
+• Self-chosen learning topics are scheduled when they are urgent, not days or weeks later.
+This allows problems to be addressed immediately when they arise in daily work.

 • Self-directed learning at one's own pace is fully possible.